yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 category: advanced
 path: /advanced/error-codes
 title: "Error Codes"
+description: A list of Yarn's error codes with detailed explanations.
 ---

 <!-- Never remove the entries in this file, as we want to support older releases -->